EuroProofNet/europroofnet.github.io/_pages/grants.md

 - The [application form](/assets/documents/STSM-application-template.docx) with the following data:
   - Details of the STSM: title, dates and justification of the grant request (details of the travel cost, accommodation cost and living cost)
-  - Goals of the STSM (max 200 words)
+  - Goals of the STSM (max 200 words) including which [working group(s)](../wg) it contributes to
   - Working plan (max 500 words)
   - Expected outputs and contribution to the action [objectives and deliverables](../description) (max 500 words)
-- A letter from the host.
+- A letter from the host confirming that he or she will receive the applicant.
 - Documents justifying the grant request (quotes for travel and accommodation).

 **Selection criteria:**